OMG Chocolate Desserts

 Instructions

-1. Whisk together flour, baking powder, salt, cinnamon and set aside.
+1. Whisk together flour, baking powder, salt, and cinnamon, and set aside.

 2. Beat together butter and sugars until fluffy.